xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 Now, remember that before I was careful not to treat the carriage return (CR) and line  feed  (LF) characters as white space.
-This was  because,  with  SkipWhite  called  as the last thing in  the scanner, the encounter with  LF  would  trigger a read statement.
+This was  because,  with  `SkipWhite`  called  as the last thing in  the scanner, the encounter with  LF  would  trigger a read statement.
 If we were on the last line of the program,  we  couldn't get out until we input another line with a non-white  character.
-That's why I needed the second procedure, NewLine, to handle the CRLF's.
+That's why I needed the second procedure, `NewLine`, to handle the CRLF's.

-But now, with the call  to SkipWhite coming first, that's exactly the behavior we want.
-The  compiler  must know there's another token coming or it wouldn't be calling Next.
-In other words,  it hasn't found the terminating  END  yet.
+But now, with the call  to `SkipWhite` coming first, that's exactly the behavior we want.
+The  compiler  must know there's another token coming or it wouldn't be calling `Next`.
+In other words,  it hasn't found the terminating  `END`  yet.
 So we're going to insist on more data until we find something.

-All this means that we can greatly simplify both the  program and the concepts, by treating CR and LF as whitespace characters, and eliminating NewLine.
-You  can  do  that  simply by modifying the function IsWhite:
+All this means that we can greatly simplify both the  program and the concepts, by treating CR and LF as whitespace characters, and eliminating `NewLine`.
+You  can  do  that  simply by modifying the function `IsWhite`:

 ```delphi
 {--------------------------------------------------------------}